Running a Business Central Database on Azure SQL Database

 Here are some important notes when creating the Azure SQL Database:

-You must specify a login name and password for the server.
-You will use this information in the next steps when you deploy the Business Central database to Azure SQL and set up the Business Central Server to authenticate with the database.
+Specify a login name and password for the server.
+You'll use this information in the next steps when you deploy the Business Central database to Azure SQL and set up the Business Central Server to authenticate with the database.

 Configure the server to allow for access by Windows Azure Services.

-Make a note of the SQL Database server name because you will need it later.
+Make a note of the SQL Database server name because you'll need it later.

-Configure the SQL database server firewall to allow for access by the IP address of the computer that you are using to deploy the Business Central database.
+Configure the server firewall to allow for access by the IP address of the computer that you're using to deploy the Business Central database.

 For information, see How to: Configure Firewall Settings (Azure SQL Database).